 The Fair Debt Collection Practices Act, more commonly referred to as the FDCPA, is a federal law that defines how debt collectors can act when collecting a debt from you.
-These are specific a debt collector can't do.
+There are specific things a debt collector can't do.
 If you need to reference the law to verify whether a debt collector is acting outside the law, citations have been provided.

-Ask You to Pay More Than You Owe
+Ask You To Pay More Than You Owe

 The collector cannot misrepresent the amount you owe.
 They can't say your balance is higher than it actually is.